 In 1994 Yeltsin went to Germany to see the last Russian troups leave the country after the Cold War.
 In the presence of the German chancellor Helmut Kohl he got quite drunk at lunch and started his own show.
 First he took on the role of conductor of the band.
 A little later he started dancing fanatically in between the thunderstruck German dancers.
 He blew some kisses to his audience and with a muddled speech he finished this epic appearance.
 Germany was in shock.

-Although Yeltsin is known in Russia as the person who demolished the Soviet Union, who started two wars in Chechnya, who sold huge state owned companies to private parties way too cheap and lost all control over both the Russian mafia and the growing corruption in his country.
+Although Yeltsin is known in Russia as the person who demolished the Soviet Union, who started two wars in Chechnya, who sold huge state owned companies way to cheap to private parties and lost all control over both the Russian mafia and the growing corruption in his country.
 At least he also made a lot of people smile.
 In these modern times where politicians are boring nobodies, he was an exception.
 Yeltsin – as a true Russian – was a big fan of vodka, but also no stranger to beer and champagne.
 We will always remember him as the happy drunkard.